emilioMaddalena/causal-inference-studies/material/when_regression_goes_wrong.md

 You manage to convince your boss to drop the coffee distribution, the day is saved. 🌟

 !!! note
     The first model (*coffee consumption* to *sales*) was statistically sound, no problem with that.
-What you can't do is draw causal conclusions from its coefficients, Or changing $X$ in the hopes of steering the $Y$ variable.
-That said, adding *company size* as a variable made the coefficients match our intuition, our knowledge of how the world works.
-That was useful.
+What you can't do is draw causal conclusions from its coefficients, or changing $X$ in the hopes of steering the $Y$ variable.
+Adding *company size* as a variable made the coefficients match our intuition, our knowledge of how the world works, and that was useful.

     Some questions linger: